Iyowa

 Iyowa (いよわ) is a Japanese musician, Vocaloid producer, songwriter and illustrator.
-He is best known for his 2021 single "Kyu-Kurarin" (stylized as "kyu kurarin"), which has been viewed over 90 million times on YouTube.
+He is best known for his 2021 single "Kyu-Kurarin", which has been viewed over 100 million times on YouTube.
 His artist name came about from having a weak stomach.

 Career

 Iyowa began composing music in elementary school using the Nintendo DS software Jam with the Band.
 He became interested in Vocaloid music when he was in junior high school, when he discovered Jin's song Children Record.

 In 2018, Iyowa debuted as a Vocaloid producer, submitting his music to Nico Nico Douga.

-Iyowa released his debut album Sleeping Pink Noise in November 2019.
+Iyowa then released his debut album Sleeping Pink Noise on November 17, 2019.
 The album was initially released only on CD, but later released on streaming formats.

-On June 8, 2020, Iyowa released "Clover Knight" as his debut single on his own label, Igusuri Records.
+The following year, on June 8, 2020, Iyowa released "Clover Knight" as his debut single on his own label, Igusuri Records.

 On September 4, 2021, Iyowa released "Kyu-Kurarin".
 This song's music video gained 100,000 views on Nico Nico Douga one week after its release, and 10 million views on YouTube by June 19, 2022.
 This song reached number one on the Niconico Vocaloid Songs Top 20.
 It is the longest charting song on the chart, and is still charting as of July, 2024.
-It has lyrics that allude to depression and suicide, and many users have discussed the meaning of the lyrics.
+The song has lyrics that allude to depression and suicide, and many users have discussed the meaning of the lyrics.
 It was a single from Watashi no Heritage released in December of the same year.
 This album debuted at number 50 on the Billboard Japan Hot Albums, and became his first entry on the chart.

-On October 22, 2022, Iyowa released a song titled "Heat Abnormal" featuring vocal synth character Adachi Rei, which was number one in the VOCALOID Collection 2022 Autumn.

-On December 7 2022, Iyowa's song "Leave You on the Back of the Earth" featuring RIME became the number one single on Billboard Japans newly instituted Niconico Vocaloid Songs Top 20 singles chart.
+On October 22, 2022, Iyowa released a song titled "Heat Abnormal" featuring the UTAU voicebank Adachi Rei, which was number one in The VOCALOID Collection 2022 Autumn.
+Later, on December 7, 2022, Iyowa's song "Leave You on the Back of the Earth" featuring RIME became the number one single on Billboard Japans newly instituted Niconico Vocaloid Songs Top 20 singles chart.
 Six months later, "The Peachy Key" reached number one, making Iyowa the artist with the most number one songs on the chart.

 In January 2023, Iyowa was featured on the song "Droplet" from Japanese voice actress and singer Mai Fuchigami's EP Mai Create.
 That year, he produced "Zanshi", a song from another voice actress and singer Saori Hayami's third studio album, Shiro to Hanataba.

-On 27 February 2024, Iyowa released the single "Journey's Prequels, Journey's Traces" featuring virtual singer Hatsune Miku.
-The song is from "Pokemon feat.
+The following year, on February 27, 2024, Iyowa released the single "Journey's Prequels, Journey's Traces" featuring virtual singer Hatsune Miku.
+The song was created for "Pokemon feat.
 Hatsune Miku Project VOLTAGE 18 Types/Songs", a collaborative project between the Japanese media franchise Pokémon and Hatsune Miku.

-Iyowa released his third album, Films, Sunny Spots, Graduations on 26 June 2024.
-It reached number nine on both Oricon Albums Chart and Japan Hot Albums, becoming his first top 10 hit.
+Iyowa released his third album, Films, Sunny Spots, Graduations on June 26, 2024.
+It reached number nine on both Oricon Albums Chart and Japan Hot Albums, becoming his first album to enter the top 10 on the Oricon charts.